 This procedure may help with the treatment of gender dysphoria.
 Gender Dysphoria is a psychological condition in which a person does not identify with the gender they were born.

 There are two main types of top surgery.
 Male to Female (MTF) and Female to Male (FTM).
 The surgery either removes breast tissue to make the chest more masculine or involves breast implants and/or tissue to make the chest more feminine.

 - Top surgery (chest masculinisation surgery), surgeries or chest sculpting with implants (performed by Dr Briggs).

 - Bottom surgery, Orchiectomy, vaginoplasty, scrotoplasty, hysterectomy for masculinisation, facial feminisation surgery.

-- While Dr Briggs does preform top surgery he doesnt preform bottom surgery.
+- While Dr Briggs does perform top surgery he doesn’t offer bottom surgery.

 It is also known as Transgender Breast Augmentation or feminising breast surgery – breast mammoplasty.
 The surgical procedure adds tissue or implants to make a more feminine chest.

 This procedure is for trans women who want to look more feminine and overcome their gender dysphoria by transforming the shape and size of their breasts.

 Female to Male top surgery is the reconstructive surgical procedure involving the removal of breast tissue.

 Other names for this procedure include; masculinising chest surgery or subcutaneous mastectomy.